5 Surprising Signs You'd Be A Successful Accent CoachAug 23, 2023

 Here are the top 5 signs that you’d be a successful accent instructor or speech coach:

-1. You're a good listener
+1. You're an exceptional listener

 2. You know how to keep a conversation going

-My job as a speech coach is to give my students as much conversational practice as possible in each session, so I need to keep THEM talking (and sometimes keep my opinions to myself).
+My role as a speech coach is to give my students as much conversational practice as possible in each session, so I need to keep THEM talking (and sometimes keep my opinions to myself).
 I’m a natural introvert and I’m good at shifting the attention to other people, so this is fine with me.

 3. You’re patient

-Download the guide to learn about the skills, software, certifications, and other basics that you'll need to start working with paying students.
+Download the FREE guide to learn about the skills, software, certifications, and other basics that you'll need to start working with paying students.